learn-co-curriculum/dsc-sklearn-preprocessing-lab/README.md

 * `FireplaceQu` (currently type `object`)
 * `LotFrontage_Missing` (currently type `bool`)

 There are two main approaches to converting these values, depending on whether there are 2 values (meaning the categorical variable can be converted into a single binary number) or more than 2 values (meaning we need to create extra columns to represent all categories).

-(If there is only 1 value, this is not a useful feature for the purposes of predictive analysis.)
+(If there is only 1 value, this is not a useful feature for the purposes of predictive analysis because every single row contains the same information.)

 In the cell below, we inspect the value counts of the specified features: